zenna/ParametricInversion.jl/docs/src/relation.md

 ## Reasoning Using (Functional) Relations

 Suppose I tell you that $a = 2$ and $b = 3$, and I want the value of $z$.
-We can provide an answer to this question by applying a sequence of transformations to the relation.
-In order:

-1. Restrict relation to select only those values that are consistent with the given information, yielding:
+We can provide an answer to this question by applying a restricting the relation to select only those values that are consistent with the given information, yielding:

 | z | a | b |
 |---|---|---|